jsimpson/libtcx/README.md

     * Maximum and minimum elevation
     * Total elevation gain / loss

-Each trackpoint contains latitude/longitude coordinates, if GSP data is present.
+Each trackpoint contains latitude/longitude coordinates, if GPS data is present.
 It tracks the activities starting and ending points, total time, total distance, etc...
 You can get a better understanding of the various bits of data that can be extracted by looking at the data structures in `tcx.h`.

 ## Development